What is First Mile Tracking?

-First mile tracking traces the transport of goods along the first leg of the supply chain.
+First Mile Tracking is the process of tracing the transportation of goods along the first leg of the supply chain.
 Examples of these complex processes are managing multiple locations for loading and unloading of deliveries, scheduling different drivers, and integrating several order ID numbers.
 Sometimes goods are brought to a warehouse prior to final delivery, and other times they are delivered directly to the customer, meeting their request for same-day delivery.

 Managing First Mile Pickup Tracking Aides in Expanding Fulfillment Services